vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/backup-restore-data-kafka-kubernetes/index.md

 * Both clusters are on the same Kubernetes provider.
 This is a requirement of [Velero's native support for migrating persistent volumes](https://velero.io/docs/v1.5/migration-case/).
 * The restored deployment on the destination cluster will have the same name, namespace and credentials as the original deployment on the source cluster.

-| NOTE: For persistent volume migration across cloud providers with Velero, you have the option of using Velero's [Restic integration](https://velero.io/docs/v1.5/restic/).
+  **NOTE**: For persistent volume migration across cloud providers with Velero, you have the option of using Velero's [Restic integration](https://velero.io/docs/v1.5/restic/).
 This integration is not covered in this guide.

 ## Install Velero on the Source Cluster